 It's true that, with an election coming up, we're presented with a rare opportunity for a political shakeup.
 But what exactly is being promised in the main parties' manifestos?

 The Lib Dems and Greens, who have both consulted NORML UK on cannabis law, take a different approach.
-The Lib Dem manifesto says that the party will "establish a review to assess the effectiveness of the cannabis legalisation experiments in the United States and Uruguay in relation to public health and criminal activity".
+The Lib Dem manifesto says that the party will "establish a review to assess the effectiveness of the cannabis legalization experiments in the United States and Uruguay in relation to public health and criminal activity."